Strandgaard96/vehicle_collision_webpage/docs/README.md

 ![confmatrix](Confusion_ROC.png)

 A confusion matrix is a table that is often used to describe the performance of a classification model.
 It allows easy identification of confusion between the classes.
 In our case we can see it predict 87% of its non-injury predictions correctly and 69% of its injury predictions correctly.
 In addition to this from the ROC curve the model is possible to distinguish between the binary classes but not super impressive.
-But overall the model performs surprisingly well considering the classification problem.
+But overall the model performs surprisingly well considering the classification problem. '
+From the feature importance we can see which features the model find most important.
+Try hover on the graph below to find out.
+You will discover features such as person type, latitude, longitude and some of the weather features play an important role.

 <iframe src="ML_feature.html"
     sandbox="allow-same-origin allow-scripts"